How to Write a Follow Up Email: Templates and Tips for Better Customer Service

 [Email] | [Phone number]

-Sending a follow-up email for feedback is a chance to connect with your clients and ask for their honest opinions in a consistently professional way.
-You can even include a customer feedback survey, if you’d like.
+Sending a follow-up email for feedback is a chance to connect with your clients and ask for their honest opinions in a professional way.
+You can even include a customer feedback survey, if you have one.

 Positive feedback shows you what you’re doing well, while negative feedback tells you how you can improve your service, solve a problem, and continue the relationship with the client.